Chess Pie is an old-fashioned Southern favorite custard-type pie made from a few simple ingredients. It’s easy and everyone loves it!

 - Add brown sugar to melted butter and whisk until smooth.
 Add the rest of the ingredients to the brown sugar and whisk until smooth.

-- Pour into 9-inch pie crust, not a deep dish.
+- Pour into 9-inch pie crust.
 Bake 45-50 minutes until pie is set and doesn't jiggle.

 Nutrition Information:Yield: 8 Serving Size: 8 slices